-- (a) Team with the most points earned during the regular season will be declared League Champion. - (b) The League champion will have its name inscribed on a traveling trophy, which will be presented during ceremonies at the year-end tournament. - (c) Each member of the League championship team will be presented an award.
+- (a) Team with the most points earned during the regular season will be declared League Champion. - (b) The League champion will have its name inscribed on a traveling trophy. - (c) Each member of the League championship team will be given an award.